4 Best Tennis Racquets for Control (2022)

 Considering its unstrung weight, which is around 310 grams, this racquet feels very solid and more stable throughout the game.

-This vcore pro 97 has slightly thicker variable beam width which is overall increased the stability of the racquet compared to its predecessor.
+This Yonex Vcore Pro 97 (310) has a slightly thicker variable beam width, which overall increases the stability of the racquet compared to its predecessor.

 TopSpin